The Pros and Cons of Intermittent Fasting for Women Over 60

 Increased Obsession with Food

-Additionally, if you are taking medications that require you to take them with food, you may need to reconsider the method of intermittent fasting you choose.
+Also, if you are taking medications that require you to take them with food, you may need to reconsider the method of intermittent fasting you choose.

 It’s important to start slowly and choose a method that works best for you.

-However, what works for me may not work for you so it’s important to weigh the pros and cons before starting this type of diet.
+However, what works for me may not work for you, so it’s important to weigh the pros and cons before starting this type of diet.

 Some of the pros include improved insulin sensitivity, reduced inflammation, and potential anti-aging benefits.